 Return Policy: How CarMax Stands Out

 CarMax offers buyers a 10-day money-back guarantee, provided the car is returned in the same condition it was sold.
 This means you have 10 full days to test the car, which is much more flexible than most traditional dealerships.
+It’s an excellent opportunity to have a mechanic inspect it or simply ensure the vehicle meets your needs and lifestyle before making a final decision.

 Vehicle Inspection & Certification: What to Expect